JumpStart Adventures 3rd Grade: Mystery Mountain

 This file, GE.mid, is never heard in-game despite being installed with the rest of the music.
 It was meant to be heard in the generator room, but in the finished game no music plays there at all.
-This problem carries on over to v1.1 as well; this issue wasn't corrected until v1.2.
+This was corrected in v1.2.

 The MODULE.INI file details all the possible puzzles that can be found in each of the games.
-In the music hall section, three entries are skipped over -- #6, #13, and #16.
+In the music hall section, three entries are skipped over - #6, #13, and #16.
 The first two still have their staves left over in the game, but no associated music files to actually hear them.
-Even though the last one has the timing data written in the INI file, it is missing its staves, so attempting to add it back in the game crashes it.
+Even though the last one has the timing data written in the INI file, it is missing its staves, so attempting to add it back into the game crashes it.

 #6 is the Bridal Chorus.
 Note that the music heard in this video is only a recreation and not actually in the game.

-Figure out how to get proper audio rips and check for more differences, especially with 1.2 onward.
+Figure out how to get proper audio rips and check for more differences, especially with v1.2 onward.
 Also, there's probably more removed dialogue, but I've only checked the intro so far.

 Six known versions exist: v1.0, v1.1, v1.2, v1.4, and v1.5.
 Additionally, the later updated "Advanced" package oddly labels the game version as "1.1c", even though it came after v1.5.

 Released around 1998 and made a fair amount of changes, mostly affecting the length of the game.

 The most noteworthy difference is the altering of the opening.
-The opening in the v1.0 was insanely long and had a fair amount of information needlessly repeated and almost nonexistent user interaction.
+The opening in v1.0 was insanely long and had a fair amount of information needlessly repeated and almost-nonexistent user interaction.
 Naturally, Knowledge Adventure got a lot of complaints about this, and edited it down in all subsequent versions.
 Below is a list of all the removed dialogue.

 |Now where could it be?||Botley||Spoken just as Botley starts to look around after initially getting up from under the desk.|